Mera Peak Climbing

 Question: Who will carry the luggage for our climbing group?

 Answer: We provide porters to transfer your luggage.
-The total number of porters are depending upon the climbers.
+Total number of porters are depending upon the climbers.
 As we are a responsible trekking tour operator agency, every porter carries a maximum of 24 kilos of your backpack which means 2 guests (12-kilogram luggage of each guest) = 1 porter basis.

 Question: How much distance do I walk each day?